After starring as a player, Scott Hazelton has gone down a different path to success as a coach.

 “I always tell people I’ll coach anybody,” he said.
 “I don’t say I’m a girls coach or a guys coach.
 I just like to coach kids that want to learn the game of basketball.
 What made me kind of stick around more on the girls side was that it was successful.
 The first girls team I ever put together was 11 girls on a team and nine of them were scholarship players.”

 Hazelton’s resume has continued to expand over the years.
 He’s still with the Rivals and spent time as boys’ basketball coach at Greater Lawrence Technical High School.
-Now, this season he’s excited for the challenge of coaching both the boys and girls basketball teams at Bradford Christian.
+Now, this season he’s led both the boys and girls basketball teams at Bradford Christian Academy in Haverhill, Mass.

 Ever since he stopped playing, Hazelton has had the same philosophy as a coach over the years.